aiellomau/improve-microservice-sample/README.md

 Assumptions:
 ------------
-Even Though that we have just only campsite on the island, I assumed that this could be changed in future.
-Having in mind that in near future will probably have more than one campsite, so the solution will be more flexible in order to prevent future changes.
+Although we only have one place to camp on the island, I assumed that this could change in the future.
+Bearing in mind that in the near future you will probably have more than one campsite.
+Therefore, the solution will be more flexible to avoid future changes.
 Also I assume that a user can reserve eventhough has already done it before.
 So a user can have more than one reservation.

 Technical Staff: